telerik/winforms-docs/deployment-and-distribution/redistributing-telerik-ui-for-winforms.md

 For additional usage requirements, development restrictions and, defined term definitions, please refer to the WinForms [license agreement]({%slug winforms/licensing/license-agreement%}).
 For uses that require additional review, please send e-mail to <a href="mailto:sales@telerik.com?subject=Redistributing Telerik UI for WinForms">sales@telerik.com</a> to discuss your planned use of the controls.

-## .Net Redistributions
+## .NET Redistributions

 .NET Core allows you to publish applications as self-contained, bundling the runtime and dependencies into a single folder, or even as a single file executable.
 This approach eliminates the need for additional tools, as everything is already packaged together during the publish process, simplifying deployment and reducing complexity.
-Deploying your .Net project is futher described in the [Deploying WinForms .NET Core Application]{%slug winforms/virtualgrid/getting-started%})
+Deploying your .NET project is futher described in the [Deploying WinForms .NET Core Application]({%slug winforms/virtualgrid/getting-started%})

-## .Net Framework Redistributions
+## .NET Framework Redistributions

 In the following section, we will demonstrate various methods to protect assemblies in the .NET Framework.

 ### Merging all assemblies into one

+#### Using ILRepack

+__ILRepack__ is similar to ILMerge tool. __ILMerge__ and __ILRepack__ are tools used to merge multiple .NET assemblies into a single output assembly, but ILRepack is the preferred choice for modern development.
+While __ILMerge__, developed by Microsoft, works well for older .NET Framework projects, it lacks support for newer .NET versions and is no longer actively maintained.
+In contrast, __ILRepack__ is an open-source, offering compatibility with .NET Core, .NET 5+, and even non-Windows platforms.
+Its active development ensures support for the latest .NET ecosystems, providing greater flexibility and reliability.
+For more information regarding ILRepack tool set-up, please refer to its GitHub repository.
+[ILRepack](https://github.com/gluck/il-repack)

 #### Using ILMerge